NaokiEto/Parallel_Computing/MPI_No_Octree/README.txt

 Then, you can render output the vtk files by doing:

-sudo mpirun -np 2 python MeshLabelImageColor.py
+sudo mpirun -np 2 python MeshLabelImageColor.py AllTheShrimp.vtk